UW-CHN/CHN-User-Manual/docs/flywheel/bids-curation.md

     </figcption>
 </figure>

 When the DICOM is uploaded, Flywheel will also populate its metadata fields.
-The metadata can be viewed by clicking on the "Information" icon for a file (or any type of Flywheel data).
+The metadata can be viewed by clicking on the "Information" icon, :material-information:, for a file (or any type of Flywheel data).

 <figure class="double-border">
     <img src="../../img/bids-curation-flywheel-metadata.jpg" alt="Example of Flywheel metadata">